Hours: Mn-Fr: 9 AM–5 PM. Sa-Sn: Closed

 Avoid blinking immediately after applying the drops to prevent them from being washed out of your eye.
 Blinking too soon can reduce the effectiveness of the medication.

-See also Comprehensive Guide to FDA-Approved Glaucoma Eye Drops - Types, Uses, and Recommendations
+See also The Ultimate Guide to Preservative-Free Eye Drops - Benefits, Brands, Reviews, and Tips

 By following these techniques, you can ensure that your eye drops are administered correctly and effectively for optimal results.